bbauska/W3Cx-5of5/README.md

 <h5>Adding a draw and a move method to the ES6 ball class</h5>

-Instead of having these behaviors as separate functions that take a ball reference as a parameter, it is always better to put this as a method inside the class.
-Indeed, each ball can move, can draw itself, and the content of these methods does not bring any external dependencies.
+<p>Instead of having these behaviors as separate functions that take a ball
+reference as a parameter, it is always better to put this as a method inside the class.
+Indeed, each ball can move, can draw itself, and the content of these methods does not bring any external dependencies.</p>

-For example, if we decide to put a method named testCollisionWithWalls inside the Ball class, it would be bad, in terms of reusability, for its content to rely on external, global variables, such as the canvas size.
+<p>For example, if we decide to put a method named testCollisionWithWalls
+inside the Ball class, it would be bad, in terms of reusability, for its content to rely on external, global variables, such as the canvas size.
 You could have passed the canvas as a parameter, but then you create more specialization: you have a Ball class for balls that can move inside a rectangular area that is a canvas.
-It&apos;s better to just pass the width and the height of the zone.
+It&apos;s better to just pass the width and the height of the zone.</p>

-Anyway, if you plan to use your balls in another game, it is recommended that you keep the class as simple as possible.
-It will be more reusable in other projects.
+<p>Anyway, if you plan to use your balls in another game, it is recommended
+that you keep the class as simple as possible.
+It will be more reusable in other projects.</p>

-<b>New version</b> of the ES6 Ball class with draw and move methods:
+<p><b>New version</b> of the ES6 Ball class with draw and move methods:</p>

 <pre>1.  class Ball {
 2.      constructor(x, y, radius, color, speedX, speedY) {